gholler-sopra/hydrator-plugins/hbase-plugins/docs/HBase-batchsource.md

 Example
 -------

-This example reads from the 'attr' column family of an HBase table named 'users':
+This example reads from the 'attr' column family of an HBase table named 'users'

 ```json
 {